By James Buchanan

 I wondered if my Dad's experience was a common one, and whether it would make a difference to consumers in the high stakes negotiation of getting a new furnace if there were a Blue Book-like price listing for furnaces.
 After all, if you have a better understanding of what a furnace costs and can compare apples to apples, you would be in better position to know what the contractor's markup for the furnace is and then try to negotiate that price down.
 Right?

-But, in fact, there is no Blue Book for furnaces, and according to all of the experts we talked to for this story, most contractors will not break down their bids into individual costs.
+But, in fact, there is no Blue Book for furnaces.
+[Update: Check out our 2013 Furnace Price Report] According to all of the experts we talked to for this story, most contractors will not break down their bids into individual costs.
 Essentially, the cost is what it is.

 However, Jason Todd, CEO of Alpine Home Air Products, a Web-based direct-to-consumer heating and cooling retail store, argues that times are changing and consumers are demanding more.
 In particular, people want to know what they are buying and how much it costs, but the HVAC industry simply isn't providing this information, and therefore, is not keeping pace with what people want or expect.